Mundron/ASCII-Mapper-2.0/README_englisch.md

 ## How can I use the ASCII-Mapper 2.0?

-First of all, you have to install the evented navigation (https://github.com/Mundron/Evented-Navigation).
+First of all, the mapper need a raised event where it gets the direction and room id.
+I prefer to use the number field on the keyboard and wrote the functions such that is works with my evented navigation (https://github.com/Mundron/Evented-Navigation).
+If you already use the evented navigation because of some other scripts of me, you don't have to install it again oder change something.
+It is fine to go to the next step:
 Next, you install "Mapper_script_part" and "Mapper_alias_part".
 The "script part" contains the base code with all the nessesary functions.
 But you use it ingame, you should create some alias which calls the mapper functions.